JoaoRodrigues-JR/JoaoRodrigues-JR/README.md

   I started my career as DevOps intern, but now I've working in web development.
 Some curiosities about me:

-- :mortar_board: I’m happy studying Computition Science on FURB (5/6);
+- :mortar_board: I’m happy studying Computer Science on FURB (5/6);
 - :triangular_flag_on_post: I've working to React, Spring Boot and Oracle PLSQL;

 ## Contacts: